How To Prepare for Your Colonoscopy Using SUPREP® Bowel Prep Kit

 For people with diabetes

 Ask the healthcare provider who manages your diabetes what to do while you’re on a clear liquid diet.
-If you take insulin or another medication for diabetes, ask if you need to take a different dose.
+If you take insulin or another medicine for diabetes, ask if you need to take a different dose.
 Ask them if you should drink sugar-free clear liquids.

 Make sure to check your blood sugar level often while you’re following a clear liquid diet.
 If you have any questions, talk with your healthcare provider.